An Ultimate Guide to All Beaches in Malta

 Are you Digital Nomad or Long Term Traveller looking for the best Travel Insurance?
 Or are you just someone that is looking for flexible and reliable insurance that can be purchased and cancelled at any time?

-I personally use and recommend SafetyWing, especially for those nomads, backpackers and long-term travellers among us.
 There is no need to specify the destination or the duration of travel.
-I personally love this feature as I never know how long I’m going to stay at the destination.
+I personally love this feature as I never know how long I’m going to stay in a given country.

 From your chosen start date, your insurance automatically extends every 28 days until you pick an end date.
 Just like a subscription.
 And you can cancel at any time.